alexanderwolz/keycloak/README.md

 ## 🧑‍💻 About

 This repository provides a customized Docker container of Keycloak integrating metrics spi and docker groups role mapper.
-See also [Keycloak Docker Group Role mapper](https://github.com/alexanderwolz/keycloak-docker-group-role-mapper) and [Keycloak Metrics SPI](https://github.com/aerogear/keycloak-metrics-spi)
+See also [Keycloak Registry Mapper](https://github.com/alexanderwolz/keycloak-registry-mapper) and [Keycloak Metrics SPI](https://github.com/aerogear/keycloak-metrics-spi)

 ## 🛠️ Build